luke-gs/KeychainAccess/Documentation/PromiseCancellation.md

 So the way that it's going to be supported in MPOLKit framework will be through `PromiseCancellationToken`.
 Any methods in MPOLKit that can support cancellation will declare itself as such explicitly by taking `PromiseCancellingToken` as parameter, and it will then utilise the token to cancel the underlying task.

+It's recommended that the method should make the `PromiseCancellationToken` optional and provide default value of `nil`.
+In case of the caller doesn't care about cancellation in particular, it won't pollute the call site with unnecessary clutter.

 ## Sample Usage

 Sample usage: